byzer-org/byzer-doc/byzer-lang/en-us/introduction/get_started.md

 ### Example

 We will use an example to illustrate the entire installation process.
-The command line parameters are as follows：
+The command-line parameters are as follows：

 - tag: 3.1.1-2.2.0
 - container_name: byzer-sandbox